 This time of the year, Christmas, has always held a special place in my heart.
-As a child, it was a magical time when dreams and reality blend in the mind and thoughts of the child.
+As a child, it was a magical time when dreams and reality blended in the mind and thoughts of the child.
 The lights, the colors, the smells, the food, the anticipation all combine to create this blending of dreamland and reality.
 As an adult, I still view this time as magical, but for a different reason.
-The new reason, for me, is my spiritual belief of the season.
+The new reason, for me, is my spiritual belief in the season.

 In my spiritual belief, this is the time of the year when my God, my higher power, humbles Himself to such a degree as to become a mere human, the Creator becoming the creation.
 How magical and unreal is this!
 How much love and caring must my God have for creation to become one of creation?

 Since my God becomes a human, born into a family of humans on a particular day in a particular year at a particular place, my spiritual reflection is based on a "realism" approach, focusing on the thoughts and emotions of the real people involved.
 This allows us, as real people, to better connect with the spiritual aspects of Christmas.

 That magical time of the year when all seems to be at peace; when nature seems still, wars have paused, enemies have celebrated together, kids believe in magic and the hope of treasure.
 A time when most of us recall how we spent the season as a child, longing once again for that simplicity of life.
 Amidst all the secular commercialization, this time of the year still seems to hold a special place in our hearts and mind.